German bond yields at multi-year highs, Italy’s risk premium rises

 Analysts forecast scheduled European government bond supply to be around 22 billion from euro zone countries, while the EU will syndicate a New Generation Fund (NGEU) bond.

+Focus will also be on the war in Ukraine which will likely dictate the tone of risk appetite for the near future.

+Russian chief negotiator Vladimir Medinsky said that peace talks with Ukraine had not stopped and were being held remotely, according to the Interfax news agency.

-Investors await U.S. inflation data for April, which might provide more signals about the future monetary tightening path of the Federal Reserve.
+Investors are awaiting U.S. inflation data for April, which might provide more signals about the future monetary tightening path of the Federal Reserve.

 "This week's U.S. inflation report could provide some relief as headline and core inflation are likely to level off," Commerzbank analysts said.